CONTENT EXTENSIVELY UPDATED: April 6, 2023

 Each deal includes an alluring photo of the destination to help you visualize yourself there and provides the following basic details:

-- The cost is for a one-way or round-trip flight
+- The cost for a one-way or round-trip flight if you get the Going.com deal

 It’s a visually appealing, uncomplicated, uncluttered, and highly descriptive way to present a lot of important information in a small space.